 In Year 9, pupils receive guidance in their choice of GCSE options.

 The school aims to provide a Key Stage 4 (GCSE) curriculum that includes a core of essential (compulsory) subjects and a range of choices, to enable each pupil to develop their individual abilities, interests and skills.

 All pupils follow GCSE courses in the Luckley House School core subjects:

 - ENGLISH LITERATURE

-- SCIENCE (flexibility is built into Science so that pupils achieve either one, two or three GCSE grades according to their aptitude in the subject)
+- SCIENCE (flexibility is built into Science so that pupils achieve either two or three GCSE grades according to their aptitude in the subject)

 - A MODERN FOREIGN LANGUAGE

 Most pupils select three additional GCSE courses.
 There is a range of subjects from which to make these choices.

 Art, Business, Computer Science, Drama, Design & Technology, Food Preparation & Nutrition, Geography, History, Music, Photography, Physical Education and Religious Studies.